Masuria: Kingdom of Prussia

+Polish secret resistance was active and smuggled weapons through the region to the Russian Partition of Poland during the January Uprising of 1863–1864.
+Polish insurgents fled from the Russians to Masuria and found shelter in various towns and villages.
+Some insurgents reorganized in Masuria to return to the Russian Partition of Poland and continue the fight.
+Newly formed Polish units from the Prussian Partition of Poland also passed through Masuria, and even clashed with Prussian troops in the region.
+Several local resistance members, smugglers and insurgents were arrested and imprisoned by the Prussians.
+Local residents protested against the deportation of insurgents to the Russian Partition.

 Ethno-linguistic structure

 Mother tongue of the inhabitants of Masuria, by county, during the first half of the 19th century:

 The Darkehmen/Darkiejmy (now Ozyorsk) and Gołdap counties, as transitional counties between Masuria and the Lithuania Minor region to the north, were inhabited by notable numbers of both ethnic Poles and Lithuanians.